+Many people ask, are Kawai pianos good?
+The VPC1 version makes a statement that ut the brand is good.
 When it comes to sound, Kawai has done a good job with the VPC1.
 The piano has a plotted graph that shows how key velocity corresponds to the volume and tonal character.
 This helps to influence your connection with the piano.
 It also features a similar responsive touch curve found in the famous MP10 stage piano, which ensures a superb playing experience.

 The VPC1 also features preset touch curves where you can select popular virtual piano packages.
 Overall, the sound experience offered by the piano is top-notch and similar to that of an acoustic grand.

 You can connect the Kawai VPC1 digital piano to your PC or Mac via a single USB cable.
 The piano can also draw power from the computer’s USB bus, thereby helping to reduce cable clutter since you won’t need an external AC adaptor.
 This digital piano is primarily designed to control software pianos.